 I am co-editor, with Abdulhamit Arvas and Afrodesia McCannon, of the 10th-anniversary special issue of postmedieval titled “Confessions” (2020) and, with Eleanor Craig, Amy Hollywood, and Niklaus Largier, of a special issue of Representations on “Practices of Devotion” (2021).
 I am also collaborating with J. Kameron Carter and Amy Hollywood on a co-authored book on what it means to read Christian mysticism in times of pandemic, political failure, and ecological collapse.

-I am commited to an anti-racist medieval studies that is constantly self-critical of its ethical and political investments and that strives to include underrepresented voices.
+I am committed to an anti-racist medieval studies that is constantly self-critical of its ethical and political investments and that strives to include underrepresented voices.
 To this end, I am currently organizing a symposium on “Queer Premodernisms and Queer of Color Critique” supported by the Center for the Study of Gender and Sexuality, the Center for the Study of Race, Politics, and Culture, and the Franke Institute for the Humanities.
 And, with Noémie Ndiaye, Julie Orlemanski, and Patrice Rankine, I am helping to organize the 2023 RaceB4Race symposium on “Performance.”

 Before joining the University of Chicago, I was an Assistant Professor of English at Fordham University and, before that, a Postdoctoral Fellow in Theology also at Fordham University.